openprovider/Openprovider-WHMCS-domains/README.md

 # Choose Lookup Provider
-1. Under lookup provider (1) choose "change" and from the popup menu select "Openprovider"
+1. Under lookup provider (1) choose "Change" and from the popup menu select "Openprovider"
 2. The lookup provider should be displayed as such:
 ![alt text](http://pic001.filehostserver.eu/116665.png "Choose Lookup Provider")
 3. All domain availability checks by your customers will now be performed using the Openprovider API.